 In essence, then, Cleveland just picked Voshon Lenard with the fourth pick.
 You can see why they wanted to trade up.

 Givony is not the only person to be denouncing the pick, or the idea of Waiters going that high before he had even done so.
 It probably doesn’t help that Mark Jones further points out Waiters’ problems with “maturity,” which is totally what you need to hear from a man with a questionable skillset and average physical tools.
 But not even the most cynical of men had him going as high as number four.
 Cleveland made a similar shocker of a pick at this spot last year when they took Tristan Thompson. in a move that’s going okaayyyyyyyyyish, but now they’ve done it again.
-And this one is rather impossible to justify.
+And this one is rather harder to justify.
 Waiters may well go on to be a capable scorer in the Gary Neal mode, but that is no justification for picking him so far ahead of tangibly, measurably better prospects.

-Still, the draft has at least spawned some controversy.
+Still, the Draft has at least spawned some controversy.
 In a largely trade-free build-up, that’s something.

 Pick 5: Right after Cleveland picks Voshon Lenard at four, Sacramento picks Kris Humphries at five.
 Kris Humphries in this instance is Thomas Robinson of Kansas, and the Kings are extremely pleased about it.
-Not only do they get the opportunity to bag the draft’s second best big man when they didn’t think they would have the opportunity to do so, but they also had the awkward should-we-take-Dion-Waiters decision taken out of their hands.
+Not only do they get the opportunity to bag the draft’s second-best big man when they didn’t think they would have the opportunity to do so, but they also had the awkward should-we-take-Dion-Waiters decision taken out of their hands.
 Because they really would have gone there.
 You know it.
 (And I base that on absolutely nothing.)

 Upon being drafted, Robinson cries, and is lauded for his high character.
-Robinson raises his younger sister as though he were her father because he lost much of his family within a three week span last year – it is, by all accounts, completely true to say he is a high character guy.
+Robinson raises his younger sister as though he were her father because he lost much of his family within a three-week span last year – it is, by all accounts, completely true to say he is a high character guy.
 Yet everyone thus far – apart from perhaps Waiters, who nonetheless received praise for maturing somewhat – has been lauded for this reason.
 Whose decision is it to place such an emphasis on that this year?
 Was it ESPN, an NBA directive, or merely the panel’s own imperative?
 Whichever it is, it is overused to the point of being strained.
 Surely we should already be assuming that people are nice until we learn otherwise.

 In previous years, draftees have commemorated their selection normally by hugging and kissing people, rather than breaking down in tears.
 This was punctuated by Jan Vesely, who last year all but frottaged this cheeky young thing:

 There’s been none of that this year, and the voyeur in me misses that.
 There’s also been little by way of awkward handshakes and bro-fives, which the awkward man in me also misses.
-Indeed, the closest thing we’ve had to awkward celebratory interraction came inevitably from the chair-jumping John Calipari, a man who always knows where the camera is and who always wanted to be in its way.
+Indeed, the closest thing we’ve had to awkward celebratory interaction came inevitably from the chair-jumping John Calipari, a man who always knows where the camera is and who always wanted to be in its line of sight.
 After the Waiters pick, we were subjected to a behind-the-scenes clip of Coach Cal telling Davis and Kidd-Gilchrist quite how and when they were to get him into shot.
 It was in jest, yet it wasn’t.
 Bad times.
 The draft has started badly.

 What we do get instead is our first pre-teen interview of the night, as Heather Cox draws the tough assignment of interviewing Robinson’s young sister.
 Understandably crippled with fear, the sister manages few words, the awkward silences harkening back to the Stu Scott era.
 The talk in NBA circles is always about “putting people in a position where they can succeed,” and neither Heather nor the sister were put in such a position.
 Nevertheless, Heather succeeded.